sst/guide/_chapters/load-secrets-from-env-yml.md

 env.yml
 ```

-This will tell git to not commit this file.
+This will tell Git to not commit this file.

 <img class="code-marker" src="/assets/s.png" />Next let's commit the rest of our changes.